If you are looking for car insurance, just type your ZIP code into the FREE box at the top of this page and compare online car insurance rates now!

 The Difference between Vintage and Classic Cars

-Most people do not know the difference between a vintage car and a classic car, so they often use the terms synonymously.
-However, to those who collect and insure both classic and vintage cars, the differences are obvious.
+However, to those who collect and insure classic and vintage and antique cars, the differences are obvious.
 This is true in the details of the cars but also in the cost to insure these vehicles.

-Vintage cars are the oldest cars around.
+- Vintage – These cars are the oldest cars around.
 Any car that was manufactured before 1925 is considered a vintage car.
 No matter what shape it is in, it is still considered vintage.

-Classic cars are cars that have been manufactured between 1925 and 1948.
+- Classic – These are cars that have been manufactured between 1925 and 1948.
 Cars in this period of time took a turn from the Model T style to become more sporty and practical for families.

-If you have a car that is 45 or more years old it is considered neither a classic nor a vintage car but instead an antique car.
-As with the vintage vehicles, classic cars must have 20% of the original parts to be considered classic.
+- Antique – If you have a car that is 45 or more years old it is considered neither a classic nor a vintage car but is an antique car.

 How the Classification Affects Car Insurance Rates